pranav0x0112/slideware/README.md

 # slideware
-All Capstone docs in one place.
+All Capstone docs in one placeeee.